Welcome to University Student Housing!

 Laundry

-Ironing boards may be available in the laundry rooms or on floors throughout the building and many front desks have irons available for use at no charge.
+Ironing boards may be available in the laundry rooms or on floors throughout the building and many hall front desks have irons available for use at no charge.

 If the machine fails to work, submit a Laundry Issue Work Order through the University Student Housing website.
-Students may also contact a University Student Housing Staff member to file an issue with a laundry machine.
+Students may also contact a University Student Housing staff member to file an issue with a laundry machine.

-Students found jamming, forcing, overloading or otherwise vandalizing machines will face disciplinary action.
+Students found jamming, forcing, overloading, or otherwise vandalizing machines will face disciplinary action.

 Maintenance Requests (Work Orders)